sbashwin/sathyamvellal.github.io/source/_posts/2013-10-15-the-piano-guys.markdown

     </iframe>
 </div>

-I would like to include a quote by Ludwig Van Beethoven, included in one of the videos -
+A quote by Ludwig Van Beethoven, included in one of the videos -

 > Don't only practice your art,
 > but force your way into its secrets,